SkiesGames/SkiesDota-CI-CD-Templates/README.md

 ## Testing and Linting

-The repository includes comprehensive testing and linting capabilities with smart dependency management:
+The repository includes comprehensive testing and linting capabilities:

 ### Syntax Testing
 - **ansible-lint**: Validates all roles and playbooks for best practices
 - **Automatic triggers**: Runs on changes to playbooks, roles, or test image
 - **Manual execution**: Available for on-demand testing
-- **Smart dependencies**: Waits for build workflow only when necessary
+- **Smart dependencies**: Only runs when relevant files change

 ### Playbook Testing
 - **Dry-run validation**: Uses `--check --diff` to simulate playbook execution